 - Shuck oysters (if they are not already done so.)

-- Take eggs, cream, garlic powder and onion powder and beat until combined.
+- In a medium bowl, take eggs, cream, garlic powder and onion powder and beat until combined.

 - Add cornmeal mix, creole seasoning and black pepper and stir well to combine.

-- Take the oysters and drop into the egg mixture, then coat in the cornmeal mixture.
+- Take the oysters and drop into the egg mixture, then coat in the flour mixture.

 - Fry in peanut oil that is 350°F for about 2 minutes only.

-- Remove immediately and allow to drain on paper towel.
+- Remove immediately from the hot oil with a slotted spoon and allow to drain on paper towel on a wire rack.

 - For the Remoulade Sauce take all the ingredients and mix well to combine.